davidpongoGit/auto-readiness-checker/README.md

 # Auto Readiness Checker

-> Scan your web app and generate a visual report of UI elements that lack unique selectors — to help you get automation-ready for Playwright or Cypress.
+> Scan your web app and generate a visual report of UI elements that lack unique selectors — to help you get automation-ready for Playwright.
 No more suprises!
 Be a faster automation engineer!
-Communicate the areas of imporvements with your frontend dev faster and constructively.
+Communicate areas of imporvements with your frontend dev team faster and constructively.

 ## 🚀 Features